 Architecture is a term with various meanings.
-Generally, it refers to buildings and other structures, but it is ideally the science and art of designing structures or buildings as well as the design and method of construction.
+Generally, it refers to buildings and other structures, but it is ideally the science and art of designing structures or buildings as well as the design and method of construction for Structural Engineer.

 Taking a course of architecture lends you a comprehensive understanding and appreciation of the buildings and structures that exist in our world.
 It ideally involves thinking about the future of design and coming up with ideas that can be implemented into physical structures.

 Reasons To Study Architecture